chrisjalinsky/dhcp-pxe-coreos/README.md

 ###Create the new servers to be PXE booted:

-In Virtualbox, create 3 new Linux hosts.
+In Virtualbox, create 3 new Linux hosts (in my environment they are named pxe, pxe2, pxe3).
 Each needs:
 * a private host adapter on eth0, Using the same private adapter as the dhcp, and tftp server (in my case, vboxnet52)
 * Nat adapter on eth1